Good Morning, Beautiful City. Good Morning, Paramilitary.

 Federal law enforcement agents amidst protests in Minneapolis, Minnesota, Jan.
 14, 2026.
 (ZUMA/Dave Decker)

 I don’t often write about current events, even ones that matter deeply to me.
 I feel so stupid and useless no matter what I say.
-Am I so arrogant as to believe that there’s anything I can say about the state of the world that you can’t get better argued somewhere else?
+Am I so arrogant as to believe that there’s anything I can say about the state of the world that you can’t get better put somewhere else?
 I have a tendency to write things, share them online, only to later get self-conscious and wipe them away.
 Perhaps it’s best if we all toss aside any expectation that this piece of writing will be profound, will be articulate, or will even be well-structured.
 Know that no matter what this article is, I will wish it to be something else.

 I’m a poet, whether I try to be or not.
 This means that I write things down when I feel strongly, and most of these scribbles are stored for later in the drawer of a desk down a long and dimly-lit hallway in my mind that you will probably never walk down.
 “Violence is a wheel that spins and spins” has been coming up a lot.
 Here’s some other sentences that once showed up after it: